 Algorithms marked with an asterisk are not approved by NIST.
-If the module is initialized into the approved mode of operation, these algorithms are disabled.
+If used, the module will not be operating in the approved mode of operation.

 Symmetric

 - Aria\

 - Arc Four (compatible with RC4)\

 - Camellia

 - CASŢ-256 (RFC2612)\

 - DES

 - SEED (Korean Data Encryption Standard) requires Feature Enable activation\